NaClhv

 Introduction and thesis

 Frozen II is a carefully crafted movie.
 Some viewers have found it to be confusing, but this is actually due to the profound depth of its mythology.
-This movie is put together like a puzzle: it may initially seems haphazard and muddled, but with deeper understanding comes clarity, simplicity, and meaning.
+This movie is put together like a puzzle: it may initially seem haphazard and muddled, but with deeper understanding comes clarity, simplicity, and meaning.

 For instance, I've previously explained how Ahtohallan is the God of the "Frozen" universe.
 I recommend reading that as a prerequisite to this post.
-Understanding that point will dispel much of the confusion around the movie, and answers most of the common questions about it.
+Understanding that point will dispel much of the confusion around the movie, and answer most of the common questions about it.

 And yet, 'Ahtohallan is God' is not the movie's final meaning: even this serves to point to something deeper still.
 At that deepest level - at the very heart of the movie - is the Christ-figure of the story.
 This is the character we really need to understand to grasp the true essence of the film.
 For everything about Frozen II - its whole world and plot - is built from the ground up with a singular purpose, to place this Christ-figure character at the very center of the story.